Jennifer's Body: Graphic novel

 The novel features less of Jennifer than the film, but does capture her "going in for the kill" several times.
 It focuses heavily on following her soon-to-be victims and provides information on their personalities not elaborated on in the film so that readers can better conclude whether the boys deserved to be murdered.
 The novel consists of four chapters, with a prologue and an epilogue, with art provided for each by different artists.
 Each one follows a different boy and what is happening in his life just before Jennifer kills him.

 On creating the story, Spears stated, "The best part for me as a writer was to show some events from the movie from a different point of view, sort of like Rashomon for you Kurosawa fans.
 And with comics we can get into the character's [sic] heads in a way that works well in comics and novels more so than in film."
 He stated, "...
 I was using the medium to change what we really know about these characters and twist around what we see in the movies.
 All the academics aside, it's also very funny and gore splattered."

 Spears stated that while writing the stories, the film was still being made and he had not seen any of it at the time.
 He mainly learned about the characters through the script.
 "I got to read the screenplay.
 It was kinda crazy writing characters that were being changed on set and in the editing process.
 I had to bob and weave to keep up but that was all part of the fun", he said.

+Possible sequel

+In January 2024, screenwriter Diablo Cody expressed her interest in a possible sequel fifteen years after the first film.
+She said, "Nothing makes me happier than when a person approaches me and tells me that they love this movie."